triton-inference-server/model_analyzer/README.md

 ### Model Types

-- [Ensemble Model Search](docs/config_search.md#ensemble-model-search): Model Analyzer can help you find the optimal settings when profiling an ensemble model, utilizing the [Quick Search](docs/config_search.md#quick-search-mode) algorithm
+- [Ensemble](docs/model_types.md#ensemble): Model Analyzer can help you find the optimal settings when profiling an ensemble model

-- [BLS Model Search](docs/config_search.md#bls-model-search): Model Analyzer can help you find the optimal settings when profiling a BLS model, utilizing the [Quick Search](docs/config_search.md#quick-search-mode) algorithm
+- [BLS](docs/model_types.md#bls): Model Analyzer can help you find the optimal settings when profiling a BLS model

-- [Multi-Model Search](docs/config_search.md#multi-model-search-mode): Model Analyzer can help you find the optimal settings when profiling multiple concurrent models, utilizing the [Quick Search](docs/config_search.md#quick-search-mode) algorithm
+- [Multi-Model](docs/model_types.md#multi-model): Model Analyzer can help you find the optimal settings when profiling multiple concurrent models

-- [LLM Search](docs/config_search.md#llm-search-mode): Model Analyzer can help you find the optimal settings when profiling large language models, utilizing the [Quick Search](docs/config_search.md#quick-search-mode) algorithm
+- [LLM](docs/model_types.md#llm): Model Analyzer can help you find the optimal settings when profiling Large Language Models

 ### Other Features